The drawings module turns a Scene's 3D content into a

 if (!result.ok) { console.error(result.error); targetModel.destroy(); // partial state may exist }

-The new SceneModel renders alongside the source in the same
+The target SceneModel renders alongside the source in the same

 View and picks back to source SceneObjects